2107shantanu/VSD_SoC_Design-Planning/README.md

 ```

 <img width="1212" alt="image" src="https://github.com/2107shantanu/VSD_SoC_Design-Planning/assets/54627896/2fb7a8d6-173d-464b-b477-5fe40e1ef0fe">

+* Prepare the design for run and run Synthesis.

 ```
 # Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'